xiaojunID/javascript-assignment-3/README.md

 1. Write a [`do...while`] loop to create 3 divs.
 The div classes will be "**mountain-cap-1**", "**mountain-cap-2**", and "**mountain-cap-3**".
 Append each of these divs to the previously created "mountain-top" div from step 8.

-### What the HTML should look like when you're done is:
+### What the HTML should look like when you're done.

+Remember, you're producing this HTML using JS.
+You cannot edit any file other than the `script.js` file.

 ```HTML
 <div class="view">
     <div class="grass"></div>